-Like most analytical methods the potentiometric electrochemical methods are based on interpolation, bridging the sample concentration with the two point calibrating solutions.
+Potentiometric electrochemical methods are based on interpolation, bridging the sample concentration with the two-point calibrating solutions.
 The extrapolation method is not acceptable and is not as accurate on any account.
 Different concentrations may have different ionic strength and activity coefficients which will contribute to the difference between interpolation and extrapolation.
-The other reason for using interpolation rather than extrapolation is there may be some non-linearity of the response taking all the factors into account in which case extrapolation is not as satisfactory an analytical method.
-In some laboratory ion concentration measuring equipment, there is an option to perform multipoint calibrations to increase accuracy of the system.
+The other reason for using interpolation rather than extrapolation is there may be some non-linearity of the response taking all the factors into account in which case extrapolation is not as satisfactory as an analytical method.
+In some laboratory ion concentration measuring equipment, there is an option to perform multipoint calibrations to increase the accuracy of the system.
 Industrial analysers typically do not provide such an option for a variety of reasons.

-The relationship between the activity of an ion and the measured potential is logarithmic, which in practical terms means that one (1) mV change in potential will change the concentration reading at least 4% of any actual value.
+The relationship between the activity of an ion and the measured potential is logarithmic, which in practical terms means that one (1) mV change in potential will change the concentration reading by at least 4% of any actual value.
 Potentiometric electrochemical systems are at best defined under laboratory conditions to that degree of uncertainty, but there is often a greater degree of uncertainty in the industrial arena for many reasons.
-Such optimum laboratory arrangements (with an approximate uncertainty of 4% under ideal conditions) typically require special reference systems, salt bridges, strict temperature control.
+Such optimum laboratory arrangements (with an approximate uncertainty of 4% under ideal conditions) typically require special reference systems, salt bridges, and strict temperature control.
 In addition, measurement of unknown samples is performed immediately after a two-point (or often a multi-point) calibration has been performed for sensitivity.
-In addition, sample conditioning and various background solutions are often added to the unknown sample to adjust the pH, ionic strength and minimize the difference between the background of the calibration and measured solution.
-Recalibration between tests as required is not uncommon and there are well established solution and equipment handling procedures in place to further minimize uncertainties.
+Sample conditioning and various background solutions are often added to the unknown sample to adjust the pH, and ionic strength and minimize the difference between the background of the calibration and the measured solution.
+Recalibration between tests as required is not uncommon and there are well-established solutions and equipment handling procedures in place to further minimize uncertainties.

-Industrial process & installation conditions effect on ISE Measurements
+Effect of Industrial process & installation conditions on ISE Measurements

-The Turtle Tough team strives to make online ISE measurement as accurate, simple and affordable as possible for all of our customers.
-Therefore, the Turtle Tough team recommend to establish the sensitivity (slope) of your sensor with a two-point calibration (repeat as necessary to validate the sensor sensitivity has not changed) and then start testing your process sample by installing the sensor into industrial service.
+Turtle Tough strives to make online ISE measurement as accurate, simple and affordable as possible for all customers.
+We recommend to: Establish the sensitivity (slope) of your sensor with a two-point calibration (repeat as necessary to validate the sensor sensitivity has not changed) and then start testing your process sample by installing the sensor into industrial service.
 Allow sufficient time to allow the sensor to come to equilibrium (assuming that the process conditions are stable).
 As required, take a grab sample from the process and adjust the concentration of the online analyzer to match the value of your established laboratory method using a one-point offset calibration.
-Once you have reached this online operational level, you will be able to establish the relative accuracy and reproducibility of your inline measurement which will be influenced by host of factors including (but not limited to) the samples temperature change (stability), ionic composition (background) amongst the various others factors as described above.
+Once you have reached this online operational level, you will be able to establish the relative accuracy and reproducibility of your inline measurement which will be influenced by a host of factors including (but not limited to) the samples temperature change (stability), ionic composition (background) amongst the various others factors as described above.